GOVERNOR CUOMO ANNOUNCES ROBERT MOSES AND JONES BEACH STATE PARKS NOW OPEN

 Albany, NY (May 23, 2013) - Governor Andrew Cuomo today announced the reopening of Long Island's Robert Moses State Park and the Jones Beach State Park boardwalk for the 2013 summer park season.
 Among the most heavily visited parks in the state park system, Robert Moses and large sections of Jones Beach have been closed since October due to severe damage from Superstorm Sandy.

 "Destruction caused by Superstorm Sandy wreaked havoc at Robert Moses and Jones Beach State Park; however once again the perseverance and hard work of New Yorkers has allowed us to get all of our parks back open in time for the Memorial Day weekend -- the unofficial kick off to summer," said Governor Cuomo.
 "The beaches are ready, the boardwalk is back, and the parks are open.
-New York is ready for a great start up to the summer."
+New York is ready for a great startup to the summer."

-Jones Beach State Park, with 6 million annual visitors on average, suffered extensive damage within all of its facilities including major damage to its infrastructure which included the world famous boardwalk, electrical systems, plumbing systems, sanitation systems, as well as flooding of facility buildings.
+Jones Beach State Park, with 6 million annual visitors on average, suffered extensive damage within all of its facilities including major damage to its infrastructure which included the world-famous boardwalk, electrical systems, plumbing systems, sanitation systems, as well as flooding of facility buildings.

 Twenty-five separate emergency contracts were deployed on Jones Beach with more than 200 contract employees ensuring the work was completed in time for the Memorial Day weekend.

-Over the last seven months, 1.5 miles of the Jones Beach Boardwalk have been repaired with more resilient materials, such as Brazilian hardwood.
+Over the last seven months, 1.5 miles of the Jones Beach Boardwalk has been repaired with more resilient materials, such as Brazilian hardwood.
 These hardwoods are more durable and better able to withstand the harsh oceanfront exposure.

 In addition to the boardwalk repairs, the sewage treatment plant at Jones Beach is back online, and roofing, fencing, lifeguard shacks, and toll booths have been replaced and repaired as well.